dagster-io/dagster/docs/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server in the `next/` directory:

 ```bash
 npm run dev